klauseduard/under-over-models/chapters/03-organizational-models.md

 just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone (as explored in [research on AI-human collaboration in science](https://www.nature.com/articles/s41586-023-06221-2)).

-While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need concrete frameworks to guide implementation.
-The following section explores theoretical approaches that translate these concepts into potential organizational models that balance appropriate complexity with adaptability.
+While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need frameworks for implementation testing.
+The following section explores emerging theoretical approaches that could translate these concepts into research-based organizational models that balance appropriate complexity with adaptability.

 ### 3.6.2 Evolutionary Trajectory of AI Integration